Roads, bridges, jobs: Biden selling big infrastructure deal

 “This deal isn’t just the sum of its parts.
 It’s a signal to ourselves, and to the world, that American democracy can come through and deliver for all our people," said Biden.
 “America has always been propelled into the future by landmark investments."

-He said there is a critical need to improve crumbling infrastructure — from overwhelmed power grids to lead-filled water pipes to traffic-clogged roads — and stressed that a plan needs to be ambitious to not only improve Americans' daily lives now but also to combat the growing challenges of climate change.
+He said there is a critical need to improve crumbling infrastructure — from overwhelmed power grids to lead-filled water pipes to traffic-clogged roads — and stressed that the effort needs to be ambitious to not only improve Americans' daily lives now but also to combat the growing challenges of climate change.

 "We’re not just tinkering around the edges,” Biden said.